 From 1995 to 2015, the Institute’s Director was Academician Viktor A. Akulichev, a leading expert in ocean acoustics.

 In 2015, Vyacheslav B. Lobanov, PhD, was elected as the Director of the Institute.

-The Institute is the largest research institution in the Far Eastern Branch of Russian Academy of Sciences.
+The Institute is the largest research institution in the Far Eastern Branch of Russian Academy of Sciences (FEB RAS).
 It comprises 31 research units equipped with modern scale devices, a library holding about 56,000 items, a reading room and circulation division (Head: Bunina Z.I).

 Much attention is paid to remote acoustic methods for studying various characteristics of the water column.
 Investigation of physical processes in marine environment and adjacent geospheres is performed through the application of advanced laser-interferometric techniques.
 The priority research field is development of technical tools for acoustic tomography of the sea water dynamics and structure on the continental shelf and in the deep sea.